tessalt/componentstalk/presentation.md

 - styling
 - But as a developer using the input tag, *you don't need to know or care about any of that*.
 - declarative code is about hiding the implementation details where you just need an interface
+- gives you a contract of inputs and outputs

 ---